sacdallago/biotrainer/docs/first_steps.md

 We are using pretty standard parameters to train a CNN.
 If you do have a GPU available, you might want to increase the num_epochs parameter and see, how the model behaves.

-The most interesting parameter is the `embedder_name: one_hot_encoding` one.
+An important parameter is the `embedder_name: one_hot_encoding` one.
 This means that we automatically convert our sequences to one-hot encoded vectors, where the actually present amino acid has value `1`, while all the others have value `0`.
 This is a pretty minimal embedding, but it is sufficient for the purpose of this tutorial.
 Feel free to test other [embedding methods](config_file_options.md#embeddings) as well!
 Just keep in mind that some of them